Updated June 2, 2026

 How Often Should Executives Post?

 Answer: Executives building thought leadership should post on LinkedIn 3-5 times per week for platform-native content, and publish a long-form bylined article in an external outlet every 4-6 weeks.
-Consistency matters more than volume: LinkedIn's algorithm rewards regular posters with compounding reach, and the Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 91% of decision-makers say quality thought leadership exposes business needs they didn't know they had — but that effect requires sustained presence.
-Executives who post consistently are shared by their networks at 24x the rate of company page content, making individual executive posting the highest-leverage content channel available to most B2B organizations.
+Consistency tends to matter more than volume: LinkedIn's algorithm rewards regular posters with compounding reach, and the Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 81% of hidden buyers say high-quality thought leadership helps them understand challenges or opportunities they hadn't previously recognized — but that effect generally requires sustained presence.
+Individual executive content is consistently shared more widely through personal networks than company-page content, making executive posting one of the highest-leverage content channels available to most B2B organizations.

 The question of posting frequency conceals a more important question: what are you trying to achieve, and what does the channel math actually support?
 LinkedIn is not a broadcast medium.
 It is an algorithm-mediated attention economy where consistent, engaging content earns compounding reach over time.
 An executive who posts once per month is invisible.
 An executive who posts 3-5 times per week with substantive insights becomes a fixture in their network's professional mental landscape — and that mental landscape is what drives inbound inquiries, speaking invitations, and deal flow.